Bob-Playground/WWDC-Stuff/2019/423-Optimizing-App-Launch/Optimizing-App-Launch-Edited.md

 ### Measuring with warm launches

 Finally, **you should be measuring with warm launches**, which as mentioned before, are more consistent, because some of your app may already be in memory, and some of those system-side services may already be running.

+### Data set

 Now we can set up some data to test with.

-### data set

 **It's important to create a mock data set which is consistent, and you might need a couple data sets for different types of users**, such as users with small amounts of data and users with large amounts of data, though, in the ideal situation, your app should be able to scale to any amount of data.